Customer satisfaction (CSat) scores can be great indicator of overall performance, but how can they be used to benefit

 Regression analysis is a technique that is used by the DAS contact centre in Caerphilly.
 To find out more, read our article: 15 Things You Can Learn from the DAS Contact Centre

 While most contact centres will consider CSat to be a very important contact centre metric, it’s difficult to attain any actionable insight from an overall percentage.

 However, if you can identify the key drivers of CSat and score them individually on their importance to the customer and how you are currently performing in this area, you can highlight key opportunities to improve your service.

 Also, by find out what matters most to the customer, you can improve your quality scorecards so that your view of an advisor’s performance best matches the view of the customer.

-For more insight from Tom Vander Well, read our articles:
+For more articles with insights from Tom Vander Well, read our articles: